murillodigital/murillodigital/content/good_reads/how_to_make_a_spaceship.md

 featured_image: '/images/how_to_make_a_spaceship.png'
 date: "2020-05-15"
 ---
+## The new era of space travel is upon us

 Two things definitely fascinate me: space travel and extraordinary human beings.

 I was flying back from the Google Cloud Campus in Sunnyvale and bought [_How to make a spaceship_](https://amzn.to/3envQkz) by Julian Guthrie in SFO just by chance, and to my surprise I got a satisfying dose of both.